 With summer officially started, many of us are looking forward to watching the latest exploits of super heroes and space warriors in the next round of Hollywood blockbuster movies.

-Why not reserve an hour out of your summer movie-watching time for a film about struggles much closer to home – in fact, right under your feet?
+Why not reserve an hour of your summer movie-watching time for a film about struggles much closer to home – in fact, right under your feet?
 You don’t even have to pay for the ticket.